msemenistyi/capo/README.md

 Html report contains `Strange events` section which contains events with 0 subs or 0 pubs.
 This may help to fix or clean up your code.

+Capo also has option of strict mode, which will throw error on sub for event with 0 pubs.
+It may be used as a build step to avoid such type of errors.

 **Warning:** Be aware that capo doesn't work right with event subscriptions defined within one method and delimited with space
 ```js